kfirs127/Improving-Sequential-Recommendation-with-Hybrid-Weighting-Leveraging-LinRec-and-FMLP-Rec/README.md

 Modern recommendation systems require balancing efficiency with the ability to capture both short-term and long-term user behaviors.
 Traditional Transformer-based models, while powerful, suffer from quadratic complexity which limits their scalability.
 This project, developed as part of a Recommendation System course, addresses these challenges by:

 - **Integrating LinRec and FMLP-Rec:**
   - **LinRec** efficiently models global dependencies via a linearized attention mechanism.
+[LinRec Repository](https://github.com/Applied-Machine-Learning-Lab/LinRec)
   - **FMLP-Rec** leverages frequency-domain filtering to extract periodic patterns and reduce noise.
+[FMLP Repository](https://github.com/Woeee/FMLP-Rec/)

 - **Adaptive Gating Mechanism:**
   - A lightweight neural network computes a dynamic weighting parameter based on statistical sequence-based features.